1. Home

 How Does Partial Ownership Affect Consolidation?

-With partial ownership, you still consolidate 100% of the subsidiary’s financials if you have control, but record the portion you don’t own as non-controlling interest on the balance sheet.
+You still consolidate 100% of the subsidiary’s financials if you have control.
+The portion you do not own is recorded as non-controlling interest.
 Example: Parent owns 80% of Sub A (profit $100k).
-Consolidated income = $100k, but $20k is shown as non-controlling interest.
+Consolidated income = $100k, but $20k appears as NCI.

 Do Private Companies Need to Prepare Consolidated Statements?

-Private companies must consolidate for internal reporting and often for lenders, but may have fewer statutory requirements than public companies, depending on jurisdiction.
-Bank covenants frequently require consolidated reporting.
+It depends on jurisdiction.
 In the UK, small groups may be exempt under the Companies Act 2006.
-In Australia and New Zealand, exemptions may apply if subsidiaries are consolidated at a higher group level.
-Even if not legally required, many Xero-based groups still prepare management consolidations for boards and lenders.
+In Australia and New Zealand, certain intermediate parents may be exempt from preparing consolidated statements where a higher-level parent produces publicly available consolidated financial statements that comply with the relevant reporting framework.
+Even if not legally required, many Xero-based groups prepare management consolidations for boards and lenders.

 How Do You Handle Different Year-Ends in Consolidation?

 Ideally, all group entities report for the same period as the parent.
-IFRS 10 allows a maximum difference of up to three months between the reporting dates of the parent and a subsidiary, but you must adjust for any significant transactions and events that occur between the subsidiary’s reporting date and the parent’s reporting date.
+IFRS 10 allows a maximum 3-month difference.
+You must adjust for significant transactions in the gap period.

 What Happens to Goodwill During Consolidation?

-Goodwill arising from a business combination appears only in the consolidated financial statements, not in individual entity ledgers.
-Under IFRS 3 and ASC 805, goodwill is calculated as the excess of the consideration transferred (plus any non-controlling interest and previously held interest) over the fair value of the identifiable net assets acquired.
-It is recognised and monitored in the consolidation layer and tested at least annually for impairment.
+Goodwill appears only in consolidated statements, not individual entity ledgers.
+Under IFRS 3 and ASC 805, goodwill is measured as the excess of consideration transferred, plus any non-controlling interest and previously held equity interest, over the fair value of identifiable net assets acquired.
+Under IFRS, goodwill is tested annually for impairment rather than amortised.
+Under FRS 102, goodwill is amortised over its useful economic life.

 Transform Your Financial Consolidation with Automated Xero Integration

-Ready to cut your month-end close from weeks to days? dataSights delivers consolidated management packs – Profit and Loss, Balance Sheet, Trial Balance, AR/AP, Budget and Variance – directly through our web platform, with Excel automation and Power BI dashboards available for teams that need them.
-Rated 5.0 out of 5 by over 77 Xero users and trusted by 250+ businesses that have already cut month-end close from 15+ days to under 5.
+dataSights delivers consolidated management packs through our web platform first, including Profit and Loss, Balance Sheet, Trial Balance, AR/AP, Budget and Variance reporting.
+For teams that work in spreadsheets, Excel automation through the Office Add-In and Power Query keeps reports current without CSV exports.
+Power BI remains available for advanced visualisation.
+Rated 5.0 out of 5 by 80+ verified Xero users and trusted by 250+ businesses.
+Many teams reduce month-end close from over 15 days to under 5, depending on group complexity and process maturity.

 About the Author